cindylxyxy/Airport-Pickup-and-Dropoff-Facility/Code_updated_20210531/DoubleParking/readme.md

-This file documents the simulation details of double parking.
+This file documents the simulation details for configurations that allow double parking.

-To run the simulation for double parking configurations, in your computer or server, first make sure that you are under the correct direcotry '../PickupDropoffFacility/Code_updated_20210531/DoubleParking/', then use the command 'python run simulation.py' to start the simulation.
+To run the simulation for double parking configurations, in your computer or server, first make sure that you are under the correct directory '../PickupDropoffFacility/Code_updated_20210531/DoubleParking/', then use the command 'python simulation.py' to run the simulation.

 The input parameters are initiated in the file 'params.py'.
 For a full list of input to the simulation model, please refer to our paper.
 We will only include here a list of input that is easy to change and experiment for the general audience who hopes to see the simulation results under a spectrum of settings.
-Changes to the other items in the input list will requre thorough understanding towards the model, careful calibration of the input data, and very likely but not necessarily some debugging.
+Changes to the other items in the input list will require thorough understanding towards the model, careful calibration of the input data, and very likely but not necessarily some debugging.
 Such items include but not are not limited to the follows: The simulation for double parking assumes that each boarding spot is configured similarly to a 0-degree long spot, in terms of the orientation, width, and length of each spot.
 Only partial access control is considered for double parking mode.
 For a hassle-free start, you can work with the following input parameters.
 Note that the first alternative for each item is the default as written in the 'params.py' file.

   1. version = 'v1' or 'v2' for spot assignment rule, with 'v1' for Alternative 1 (as explained below) and 'v2' for Alternative 2.